The Best True 4K Dash Cams 2026, And How To Spot Fakes

 Other features: Wi-Fi, GPS, capacitor, lock file button, CPL filter

-Optional accessories: Bluetooth remote lock file button
+Optional extras: Bluetooth remote lock file button, hard wiring kit

 Due to this camera’s high bit rates, it’s a good idea to get a memory card of sufficient size.
 We recommend using at least a 256GB SD card.
 The maximum supported card size is 512GB, which is enough to hold over 12 hours of front and rear video.